awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 + Logs can be maintained and accessed regardless of the status of the instance\.
 + Access to other CloudWatch features such as metrics and alarms\.

-For information about monitoring Session Manager activity, see [Auditing and logging session activity](session-manager-logging-auditing.md)\.
+For information about monitoring Session Manager activity, see [Auditing session activity](session-manager-auditing.md) and [Logging session activity](session-manager-logging.md)\.

 ## Migrate Windows Server instance log collection to the CloudWatch agent<a name="monitoring-cloudwatch-agent-migrate"></a>